Dr Erica Swegler talks about the importance of value based care

 Thank you for sharing your wisdom!

-Such great insights and wisdom that is shared here.
-I'd love to hear from you what you found helpful.
+Such great insights and wisdom shared here—I’d love to hear what stood out to you.

 Next week, we'll dive into being a family physician in Academic Medicine with Dr. Grace Shih.
 Don't miss any in this series; sign up to have them delivered to your inbox.